1 / 10

 At the rear of the ES, the boot lid has powered opening and closing either using the buttons on the dash or key.
 If you choose top level Takumi or the F Sport model with the optional Takumi pack, you get a boot that can be opened hands-free by waving your foot under the rear bumper.

 This sense the ES is short on power next to the competition is realised as you drive more and more.
 Where you could make easy overtakes in the likes of a BMW 520d or Mercedes E-Class, the Lexus needs more forethought and planning as it just doesn’t have a big enough dollop of mid-rev urge.
-No matter how hard you press on the accelerator pedal, the ES just always feels a beat behind its rivals.
+No matter how hard you press on the accelerator pedal, the ES just always feels a beat behind its rivals - although its hardly slow in isolation.

-So, it’s much better to accept the ES’s limitations and enjoy the smoothness of the 2.5 V6 motor and the way it will propel the Lexus along a motorway in an unruffled, almost silent manner.
+Prolonged stamping on the throttle only makes the gearbox pin the revs right up near the maximum for sustained periods, which spoils the otherwise excellent refinement with a rather coarse four-cylinder note.
+So, it’s much better to accept the ES’s limitations and enjoy the smoothness of the hybrid system and the way it will propel the Lexus along a motorway in an unruffled, almost silent manner.

 Refinement and noise levels